 Our tax position could be adversely impacted by changes in tax rates, tax laws, tax practice, tax treaties or tax regulations or changes in the interpretation thereof by the tax authorities in Europe (including the U.K. and Switzerland), the U.S., Bermuda and other jurisdictions, as well as being affected by certain changes currently proposed by the Organization for Economic Co-operation and Development and their action plan on Base Erosion and Profit Shifting.
 Such changes may become more likely as a result of recent economic trends in the jurisdictions in which we operate, particularly if such trends continue.
 If such a situation were to arise, it could adversely impact our tax position and our effective tax rate.
-Failure to manage the risks associated with such changes, or misinterpretation of the laws providing such changes, results of our operations, and our financial condition.
+Failure to manage the risks associated with such changes, or misinterpretation of the laws providing such changes, could result in costly audits, interest, penalties, and reputational damage, which could adversely affect our business, results of our operations, and our financial condition.